BECOME THE BEST VERSION OF YOU!

 “Back in the 1990’s, it became apparent that childhood traumatic stress elicited not only a psychological response but a physiological one.
 I couldn’t think or even talk my way out of my trauma stories.
 I needed a trusting, secure and social connection with just one person.
 This person was the embodiment of compassion and educated me about my breath and my body’s systems.
 From there I found the practice of using the tools of yoga that gave me a choice as to whether I continue to react from my past stories or I learned - one day at a time - to respond in the present moment with wholeness.”

-From Survivor to Thriver
+From Victim to Survivor to Thriver

 Heather is a pioneer in the new field of Yoga and Trauma Recovery.
 This new field utilizes Trauma Informed Yoga and Meditation to help people start to move beyond complex PTSD, Developmental Trauma Disorder, Addiction, Anxiety, and Depression and start to build fulfilling lives.
 Heather has worked extensively with psychotherapists and health practitioners to assist clients in reaching their wellness goals.
 She has a private practice called Resilient Yoga for You, LLC at an Addictions Recovery Center called Wellsprings Mind Body in Reston Virginia.
 She is in training to become a Certified Substance Abuse Counselor.
 She is also the Director of Beloved Yoga’s Trauma and Recovery Programs at Beloved Yoga in Reston.
 She has a Masters in Psychotherapy from Marymount University and is a certified IAYT Yoga Therapist.
 She has earned the e500RYT designation from the Yoga Alliance and is a lead teacher in Beloved Yoga's 300RYT/800hr teacher training program.
 Heather also holds a Certification in Trauma Sensitive Yoga from David Emerson and Dr. Bessel Van der Kolk (Kripalu).
 Heather, along with Maryam Ovissi of Beloved Yoga have a successful 30 hour IAYT approved Trauma Informed Training Program for Yoga Teachers, Mental Health workers etc. Heather has trainings with Embodied Recovery Institute for Eating Disorders, Internal Family Systems training with Amy Weintrab and Dr. Angela Hubner, and is a Brain Longevity Specialist from the Alzheimer's Research and Prevention Foundation.
-For more info you can check out her private practice for addictions counseling at
+For more info check out

 Before you enter into the safe space Heather creates, you will first be asked to complete the confidential private health form.
 You will find this form in a PDF format on this page.
 Heather will use this information to customize your initial evaluation.
 If you have been referred by a therapist Heather will consult with them to tailor this session just for you.